Steps for Hope – Climbing for Cambodia

 Henry didn't just support KAKO from a distance.
 He travelled to Siem Reap himself and visited the families and children whose lives depend on this work.

-"What stayed with me was seeing children go to school – instead of spending their days working the rice fields alongside their parents, because that was the family's only source of income.
+"What stayed with me was seeing children who, instead of going to school, spent their days working the rice fields alongside their parents, because that was the family's only source of income.
 And something as basic as a toilet, which many families simply didn't have.
 KAKO changes lives in the most concrete, human way."

 The Challenge

-On 2 May 2026, Henry will take on a remarkable feat of endurance and mental strength: the Mt.
-Everest Ultra Staircase Marathon (METM) in Radebeul, Germany.
-Over 24 consecutive hours, he will run a loop of approximately 840 metres – including the iconic 397 steps of the Spitzhausteppe – again and again.
-Each loop climbs exactly 88.5 metres of elevation, so that 100 loops add up to the precise height of Mount Everest: 8,849 metres – up and back down again.
+Over 24 consecutive hours, Henry will run a loop of approximately 840 meters, including the iconic 397 steps of the Spitzhausteppe.
+Each loop climbs exactly 88.5 meters of elevation, so that 100 loops add up to the precise height of Mount Everest: 8,849 meters, up and back down again.
 Last year, Henry completed those 100 loops in 21 hours and 4 minutes.
-This year, he's pushing beyond that: his goal is 10,000 metres of elevation – more than 113 loops – in the full 24 hours.
+This year, he's pushing beyond that: his goal is 10,000 meters of elevation, more than 113 loops, in the full 24 hours.

 The Man Behind the Mission